ahjoo-de/ahjoo-de.github.io/_posts/2025-01-18- Create-JSON.md

 - json
 - script
 ---

+How to create a custom action fro the use in Flow Designer to create a JSON out of different Data sources within the flow.

 ## Situation

-You have a flow where you need to parse the data from different sources, which of those is an array with n records in it, into a JSON to pass it to another application (in this case it was the Ansible Spoke to run a Job Template)
+You have a flow where you need to parse the data from different sources, which one of those is an array with n records in it, into a JSON to pass it to another application (in this case it was the Ansible Spoke to run a Job Template)

 ## Prerequesites